Medical professionals with basic medical training obtained in an EU/EEA member state, who have not completed a period of supervised practice

 All healthcare professionals must have the language skills necessary for their professional role.
 Employers are responsible for ensuring that all healthcare professionals in their employment have the necessary professional language skills.

-To apply for fixed-term licensing, please submit a written application to Valvira, using this form.
-Please include:
+To apply for fixed-term licensing, please submit a written application to Valvira, using this form (available only in Finnish or Swedish)

 A certified true copy of a document confirming your identity and nationality, and